amnah/yii2-user/README.md

 }
 ```

 Add more database columns for permissions as needed.
-If you need something more powerful, look into setteing
+If you need something more powerful, look into setting
 up [RBAC] (https://github.com/yiisoft/yii2/blob/master/docs/guide/authorization.md).

-**Note: I may decide to switch out my current permissions implementation to a basic RBAC implementation**
+**Note: I may decide to switch out my current permissions implementation to a basic RBAC implementation so
+developers will have a better base to start with ...**

 ### How can I extend this package?